-If you respond to the notice within the legally required 10 days of the notice date and provide information about why you think the claimant should not be eligible for UI benefits, the EDD will send you a Notice of Determination and/or Ruling (DE 1080EZ).
-The DE 1080EZ advises you whether or not the claimant is eligible for UI benefits and if your UI reserve account will be charged for UI benefits if the claimant is found eligible based on the reason for separation from your employment.
-If you fail to respond to the DE 1101CZ or DE 1101ER, or respond untimely, you are not entitled to a determination and/or a ruling.
-However, if you respond untimely and provide the reason you are submitting the eligibility information untimely, the EDD will determine if you had good cause for not submitting your response timely.
-If there is a finding of good cause, you will be entitled to a determination and/or ruling.
-Also, if you respond untimely with eligibility information, the EDD will conduct a determination of eligibility for UI benefits with the claimant regardless of whether you are entitled to a notice of determination and/or a ruling.
+If you respond to the notice within 10 days of the notice date and provide information about why you think the claimant should not be eligible for UI benefits, we will send you a Notice of Determination and/or Ruling (DE 1080EZ).
+The DE 1080EZ advises you whether or not the claimant is eligible for UI benefits and if your UI reserve account will be charged for UI benefits.
+If you fail to respond to the DE 1101CZ or DE 1101ER, or respond untimely, you are not entitled to a determination or a ruling.
+However, if you respond untimely and include a reason for your untimely response, we will determine if you had good cause for not submitting your response timely.
+If there is a finding of good cause, you will be entitled to a determination or ruling.
+Also, if you respond untimely with eligibility information, we will conduct a determination of eligibility for UI benefits with the claimant regardless of whether you are entitled to a notice of determination or a ruling.

-If the EDD finds that a claimant is eligible to receive UI benefits, a Notice of Wages Used for Unemployment Insurance (UI) Claim (DE 1545) is mailed to all base period employers after the first benefit payment is sent to the claimant.
+If we find that a claimant is eligible to receive UI benefits, a Notice of Wages Used for Unemployment Insurance (UI) Claim (DE 1545) is mailed to all base period employers after the first benefit payment is sent to the claimant.
 If you are a base period employer, you will receive a DE 1545.
 The DE 1545 will inform you of the wages used to establish the UI claim and the amount of potential charges to your UI reserve account.
 All or part of the benefits paid to the claimant may be charged to your UI reserve account.

-If you believe that your UI reserve account should not be charged for the benefits, it is important that you complete the form and return it by the required deadline to the EDD as indicated on the form.
+If you believe that your UI reserve account should not be charged for the benefits, it is important that you complete the form and return it by the required deadline indicated on the form.
 The DE 1545 includes instructions on how to complete the form.
 You will need to explain why your account should not be charged for the UI benefits.
 If you previously responded to a DE 1101CZ or DE 1101ER for the same employee concerning the same separation or other issue, you do not need to return the DE 1545.